-Figure 7 shows the acceptance ratio for virtual cluster upgrades as bar plots.
+Figure 4 shows the acceptance ratio for virtual cluster upgrades as bar plots.
 The dark gray area corresponds to upgrade requests that do not require migration.
 The light gray component of the bar corresponds to those requests that can be satisfied by Kraken but require migration.
 We again have three subplots corresponding to the three operations: adding CUs, upgrading bandwidth, and joint upgrades of CUs and bandwidth.
 The impact of the upgrade factor f is significant, opening a spectrum from "accepting almost all requests without migrations" (for factors close to one) to "no migration for only 50% of the cluster size upgrade requests".
+The impact of f on the bandwidth upgrades is even more articulated.
+As expected in the joint upgrade scenario, the two factors are amplified.
+Indeed, the problem is unfeasible for more than 40% of the requests if the upgrade factor is 2.